-Chromebook Gift Guide: What you should buy
+Chromebook Holiday Gift Guide

 Since different people have different needs, let our expertise help you pick the right Chromebook to make the perfect gift.

-The addition of Google Play and Android apps combined with the convertible profile means the Flip is also a great Android tablet where you can play games or doodle or watch a movie or two.

-Kids of all ages will love the ASUS Chromebook Flip and everything it does.
-You'll love the price tag and that you won't have to worry about viruses and malware.

-The best for your parents or grandparents
+The best Chromebook for your parents (or grandparents)

-The best Chromebook for your parents or grandparents is the Acer Chromebook 14.
+The Samsung Chromebook Plus is the best Chromebook you can buy right now (under $1000), and it's also the best Chromebook for your parents or grandparents.

-The Acer Chromebook 14 brings everything great about a Chromebook into the big-screen arena.
-The 14-inch IPS HD screen is gorgeous and coated with a semi-reflective treatment to keep glare at bay without sacrificing too much in the way of viewing angles.
-The keyboard is roomy, the keys won't wobble and wiggle around and we wouldn't have any problem using it day in and day out.
-The trackpad is huge, supports all of Chrome's multi-finger gestures and can click to act like a mouse button.
-The Chromebook 14 really takes advantage of the room a larger screen provides.

-It's also beautifully built.
-An all-aluminum chassis with smooth edges and round corners and a single full-piece bottom is the same styling used on high-end computers like the MacBook, and your folks will appreciate the look and style.
-The Acer Chromebook 14 is a perfect way for your parents or grandparents to sit down and get some work done, manage online accounts and pay bills or to relax after a busy day.
+Even the older members of our families are pretty tech-savvy now and a solid Chromebook with a great display is going to be appreciated by everyone.
+Perfect for just about anything, the Chromebook Plus makes for a great way to do the boring things like paying the bills or the fun things like checking out family photos or keeping in touch through Facebook or a Hangouts video call.
+It's also the perfect computer to take on a trip or just to sit in the living room and watch a movie or do a little shopping.

+Designed for use with Google Play and Android apps, your parents will be able to do anything they need with the Chromebook Plus.

-The best Chromebook for you
+The best Chromebook for your sibling or special someone

-2017 will bring plenty of new Chromebooks at all price points, but right now the Acer Chromebook R13 is the best one for you and me.
+2017 brought a lot of Chromebooks and just about every price point, but the Acer Chromebook R13 is still one of the best, especially for someone who will be using it both at home and out of the house.

-At 13 inches, it has plenty of real estate for all the apps and windows and chats you might have going on, has plenty of power to do just about anything and folds over to become a large-screen tablet complete with a multi-touch interface.
+At 13 inches, it has enough real estate to make for a "comfortable" experience, has plenty of power to do just about anything and folds over to become a large-screen tablet complete with a multi-touch interface.
 This meshes perfectly with Android apps from Google Play, which the R13 supports.

-It's also built well and the aluminum body is tough enough to hold up in a bag or backpack and has full USB-C support to charge your other devices using the power delivery standard — and it has a "regular" USB 3.0 port so all the things you already have can plug right in.
-Top things off with excellent battery life and the Acer Chromebook R13 is the best Chromebook you can buy for yourself.
+It's also built well and the aluminum body is tough enough to hold up in a laptop bag or the table at Starbucks.
+Top things off with excellent battery life and the Acer Chromebook R13 is the best Chromebook you can buy for someone finishing up school or moving into the workforce.

 Reader comments